Floating

 An email marketing campaign is a series of emails designed with a specific goal.
 These can be automated (known as autoresponder sequences) or sent as regular email newsletters.

-What are the goals of email campaigns?
+What are the goals of email marketing campaigns?
 Education, entertainment, or a mix of both.
-When executed well, email campaigns help you build stronger relationships with subscribers, leading to increased leads and boosted sales.
+When executed well, these campaigns help you build stronger relationships with subscribers, leading to a higher number of leads and conversions.

 Why is Email Marketing Campaign Important?